RhetTbull/osxphotos/README.md

-{modified.hour}                 2-digit hour of the file modification time {modified.min}                  2-digit minute of the file modification time {modified.sec}                  2-digit second of the file modification time {place.name}                    Place name from the photo's reverse
+{modified.hour}                 2-digit hour of the file modification time {modified.min}                  2-digit minute of the file modification time {modified.sec}                  2-digit second of the file modification time {today.date}                    Current date in iso format, e.g.
+                                '2020-03-22'
+{today.year}                    4-digit year of current date
+{today.yy}                      2-digit year of current date
+{today.mm}                      2-digit month of the current date (zero
+                                padded)
+{today.month}                   Month name in user's locale of the current
+                                date
+{today.mon}                     Month abbreviation in the user's locale of
+                                the current date
+{today.dd}                      2-digit day of the month (zero padded) of
+                                current date
+{today.dow}                     Day of week in user's locale of the current
+                                date
+{today.doy}                     3-digit day of year (e.g Julian day) of
+                                current date, starting from 1 (zero padded) {today.hour}                    2-digit hour of the current date {today.min}                     2-digit minute of the current date {today.sec}                     2-digit second of the current date {today.strftime}                Apply strftime template to current
+                                date/time.
+Should be used in form
+                                {today.strftime,TEMPLATE} where TEMPLATE is
+                                a valid strftime template, e.g.
+                                {today.strftime,%Y-%U} would result in year-
+                                week number of year: '2020-23'.
+If used with no template will return null value.
+See https://strftime.org/ for help on strftime
+                                templates.
+{place.name}                    Place name from the photo's reverse
                                 geolocation data, as displayed in Photos {place.country_code}            The ISO country code from the photo's